JonasMe/Pario/README.md

 		//The databaseType is the field type of the column.
 We are using the Laravel Schema types here. protected $databasType = "string";

+		//The recommended html input type for this field protected $recommendedField = "text";

 		//The renderOutput method renders the data retrieved from the database, before returning it. public function renderOutput($string) {
 			return ( is_string($string) ? $string : "");